Search

 Croesus allied himself with Amasis II of Egypt and Nabonidus of Babylonia, while preparing a campaign against Cyrus the Great of Persia in 547 BC.

-Before starting his campaign he turned to the Oracle of Delphi to ask about the fate of his campaign, the priestess said: "If Croesus crossed the Halys, a great empire shall be brought down".
+Before starting his campaign he turned to the Oracle of Delphi to ask about the fate of his campaign, the priestess said: "You shall destroy a powerful empire".

 Croesus, now feeling secure, launched his campaign into the Persian Empire.
 He was intercepted near the river Halys in central Anatolia and an undecided battle was fought.
 As was usual in those days, the armies would disband for winter and Croesus did accordingly.
 Unfortunately for him Cyrus didn't and he attacked Croesus in Sardis and captured him.
 It painfully became clear that the powerful empire Croesus was about to destroy was his own.